 Nothing wrong with any of that, of course: But none of these people are practicing law anymore.
 In contrast, people from lesser law firms and lesser law schools generally keep going and do not drop out so easily.
 Attorneys willing to accept something less than the best possible firm also end up just fine.
 Why quit completely?
-You got into a great law firm because you have serious aptitude for what you are doing and promise.
+You got into a great law firm because you have a serious aptitude for what you are doing and promise.
 Stick with it!

-When I speak with the attorneys making these legal-career ending decisions (and they are most often legal-career ending decisions), they generally say things to me like:
+When I speak with the attorneys making these legal-career ending decisions (and they are most often legal-career ending decisions), they say things to me like:

 - "If I cannot get a job with a top firm, what is the point of practicing law anymore?"

 - "I made $200,000 last year.
 I am not going to take a salary cut to go to a less prestigious firm."

 - "I'm sick of the hours of practicing law and want to do something different."

 First, the attorneys from the top law firms drop out of practicing law (I think) because their identity is wrapped up with practicing law at a major law firm.
 They believe they are a certain "caste" or "class" and drop out of practicing law completely rather than be associated with a "lesser" class/legal environment.
 CONGRATULATIONS!
 You worked at Kirkland & Ellis until you were 28!
 Use that to define you for the rest of your 30+ year career.